 1. Pay Stubs

-When you decide to refinance your mortgage and you go to apply, we will need proof of income.
-We want to ensure that you have the financial means to pay off your new mortgage, as well as any other long-term debts.
-As a result, borrowers are generally required to submit recent pay stubs from the past 2-3 months.
+When you decide to apply for a refinance on your mortgage, we will need proof of income.
+We need to ensure that you have the financial means to pay off your new mortgage, as well as any other long-term debts.
+As a result, borrowers are generally required to submit pay stubs from the last 2-3 months.

 2. Tax Returns and W-2s and/or 1099s

 To provide further proof of employment and income, be sure to prepare copies of your last W-2 and/or 1099 statements and tax returns.
 Typically, we will ask for two years’ worth of information.
-These documents are important because they not only verify your salary but also show trends in your earnings, as well as details about investment gains or losses.
-Most importantly, this information can affect your total income level and subsequent loan approval amount. detailing your current outstanding financial obligations.
-You will need to gather account statements on all remaining debts, including your existing mortgage, home equity lines of credit, car loans and student loans.
+These documents are necessary because they not only verify your salary but also show trends in your earnings, as well as details about investment gains or losses.
+Most importantly, this information can affect your total income level and subsequent loan approval amount.
+You will need to gather account statements on all remaining debts including your existing mortgage, home equity lines of credit, car loans, and student loans.

 3. Credit Report

 Before you are approved for a refinance, we will perform a credit check.
 While each loan program may have its own requirements, it’s always better to be safe than sorry.
-So, even if you are just considering refinancing, it is never too early to check all three FICO scores to make sure that you’re on the right track.
-Remember, the best refinance rates are almost always reserved for the borrowers with the best credit.
+It is never too early to check all three of your FICO scores to make sure that you’re on the right track.
+Remember: the best refinance rates are almost always reserved for borrowers with the best credit.

 4. Statements of Outstanding Debt